ruizhaogit/EnergyBasedPrioritization/README.md

 # Energy-Based Hindsight Experience Prioritization

-Here is the code for our CoRL-18 paper "Energy-Based Hindsight Experience Prioritization".
+Here is the code for our paper "Energy-Based Hindsight Experience Prioritization".

+The paper is accepted by 2018 Conference on Robot Learning (CoRL 2018) (forthcoming).

 The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).